 - Sensors track the location of the children in their school, and also who they interact with and (to a limited extent) what they do.
 The computer software distills from this data a simple story about the child’s day, using artificial intelligence and natural language generation techniques.
 A user interface then lets the child to edit the story (for example taking out things he or she doesn’t want to talk about, and adding comments like “This was fun”), and then to tell it a parent or other adult.

 What is the status of “How was School today…?”

 - Some media reports suggest that the system is complete and ready to be used throughout Scotland or the UK.
 This is not true, unfortunately.
 We need to spend at least another two years on research and development before this can happen.
 We need to make the system more robust, reduce the amount of technical support required, give the children more control over the stories (including the type of language as well as the content), adapt our interfaces so they can be more easily used by children with varying levels of impairment, etc, etc. We also need to test the system on more children, for longer periods of time, to assess long-term impact.

 Who is involved in “How was School today…?”

 - How Was School Today is a collaboration between the University of Dundee, the University of Aberdeen, Capability Scotland, and Communication Matters.
 It has been primarily funded by the EPSRC/RCUK Digital Economy programme.

 Our software now speaks using the unique Heather Scottish voice by CereProc.
-The voice has quickly become very poplular on VOCAs (Voice Output Communication Aids) in Scotland.
+The voice has quickly become very popular on VOCAs (Voice Output Communication Aids) in Scotland.